Couvade syndrome

 I share it matter-of-factly, similar to when my husband announced at my baby shower

-that he was suffering from Couvade syndrome and phones came flying out to google Couvade,
+that he was suffering from Couvade syndrome, and phones came flying out to google Couvade,

-with a slice of chocolate cake and a dramatic bow, and my husband kicked back in his lawn chair
+with a slice of chocolate cake and a dramatic bow, and my husband kicked back in his chair

-but when a wicked wind comes like a train, warning it’s time to kill the belief that once you’re struck
+but when a wicked wind comes through the window like a train, I know it’s time to kill

-the stories we tell ourselves are forked and hot, cracking down and turning the night sky violet,
+not the stories we tell others, the stories we tell ourselves are forked and hot,

-easy to think there’s respite under those thick arms, but this is a lie, similar to the oft-told tale
+it’s easy to believe there is shelter beneath the biggest tree, but that’s a lie, similar to the oft-told tale

 that to resuscitate with your soft mouth a heart struck into stopping will stop yours too,

-as if standing by dumbly watching lips blanch blue is an act of self-preservation
+as if standing by dumbly watching lips blanch blue is an act of self-preservation rather

 Previous